Debond-Protocol/Debond-Governance/README.md

 ## Contracts:

+### storages:

-1. GovSharedStorage: this stores the structures and mappings referred by  vote token for referring to the votes calculation process (explained in voteCounting contract)
+1. [VoteStorage](): This stores the structures and mappings referred by  vote token for referring to the votes calculation process (explained in voteCounting contract).

-2. GovSettings : and util contracts for
+2. [NewGovStorage](): This contract stores the mapping of the proposals issued by the governance participants

+//TODO: merge this into one or rename
+### utils:
+1. [GovSettings](): Contract that defines the function for setting the delay of starting voting  period after  proposal creation.

+2. VoteCounting
+## Core contract.

+1.

 ## Working process:

 1. Proposal creator (with DGOV tokens) adds all the values for his proposal in the frontend .
     - Proposal contract it inherits only the functions by inheriting from the interface of the governance contract.
 Example of the contract :[here](./contracts/Proposal/Proposal.sol).
 Then the Proposal time period starts and then voting starts after the delay period (defined in govSettings by the deployer/ governance) and rests till the `endTime`.

     ```solidity
     function createProposal(